 Eric Clapton’s 1963 Fender Telecaster

 This was Eric’s main recording and gigging guitar during the Yardbirds era.
-The guitar allegedly belonged to the Yardbirds management, and after Eric had left the band, Jeff Beck who took over his role, played the same guitar for some time prior to acquiring a Fender Esquire (more on Jeff Beck’s Gear Page).
+The guitar allegedly belonged to the Yardbirds management.
+After Eric left the band, Jeff Beck who took over his role played the same guitar for some time prior to acquiring a Fender Esquire of his own.

-In the quote below Clapton notes again that he would often break his strings while playing on the Tele, and how that eventually played a role in him acquiring the nickname “Slowhand”.
-This statement, however, makes the quote above a bit confusing, since he mentioned moving from Gibson to the Tele, while below he mentioned that he had the Tele from the day one.
-The Gibson ES-335 was purchased only after he had made some money playing with the Yardbirds (more about this in the ES-335 section)
+In another quote below Clapton notes again that he would often break his strings while playing on the Tele, and how that eventually played a role in him acquiring the nickname “Slowhand”.
+This statement, however, makes the quote above a bit confusing, since he mentioned moving from Gibson to the Tele, while below he mentioned that he had the Tele from day one.
+The Gibson ES-335 was purchased only after he had made some money playing with the Yardbirds (more about this on the ES-335 page)

 I had a Telecaster in The Yardbirds from day one.
 I used light-gauge strings, with a very thin first string, which made it easier to bend the notes, and it was not uncommon, during frenetic bits of playing, for me to break at least one string.
 While I was changing my strings the audience would often break into a slow handclap, inspiring Giorgio (Gomelsky, The Yardbirds’ manager) to dream up the nickname of ‘Slowhand’ Clapton.I choked up as my guitars were sold, Eric Clapton, DailyMail.co.uk

 After Eric left the Yardbirds on March 25, 1965, the guitar ended up with the band’s new guitarist – Jeff Beck, who used it for a brief period of time before acquiring a Fender Esquire.